 Paying a federal income tax now seems so routine that it’s hard to imagine a time when income taxes were controversial.
 The federal income tax as we know it is actually only a little over one hundred years old.
 That’s a whole lot of money.
-Let’s break down how income taxes work but you might want to find help with any personalized questions.
+Let’s break down how income taxes work.
+You might want to find help with any personalized questions.
 A financial advisor can help you optimize a tax strategy for your financial needs and goals.

-Every spring, employers file W-2 forms on behalf of their employees and Americans fill out federal income tax returns on forms with opaque names like 1040 and 1099.
+Every spring, employers file W-2 forms on behalf of their employees.
+Americans then fill out federal income tax returns on forms with opaque names like 1040 and 1099.
 Tax “returns” are the forms you submit to the IRS that determine your tax liability.
 If you’re an employee, your employer withholds some income tax payments from your paychecks.
-When you start a job you use IRS form W-4 to indicate how your employer should withhold taxes from your pay.
+When you start a job, you use IRS form W-4 to indicate how your employer should withhold taxes from your pay.

 The federal income tax system in this country is progressive.
 “Progressive” in tax lingo means that people with more money pay a higher proportion in taxes.
 The IRS has tax brackets tied to income.
 The more you make, the higher your tax bracket and the greater the percentage of your income that’s taxed.
 Folks with very low incomes or no income don’t pay federal income taxes at all.

-Filing your federal income taxes correctly can be daunting, but income tax calculators and interactive software (like TurboTax or H&R Block) are demystifying the process.
+Filing your federal income taxes correctly can be daunting.
+However, income tax calculators and interactive software (like TurboTax or H&R Block) are demystifying the process.
 Planning on sending your kids to college?
 You’ll need to have your income tax returns handy to fill out the Free Application for Federal Student Aid (FAFSA).

 Brief History of U.S. Federal Income Taxes

-As mentioned, the federal income tax was not always a part of American life.
-Abraham Lincoln instituted a precursor to the income tax to help fund the war effort during the Civil War.
-That tax was repealed in 1872, though.
-1894 saw the creation of a new income tax, but the Supreme Court ruled it unconstitutional in 1895 because the tax was direct and not apportioned to the states on the basis of population.
+The federal income tax wasn’t always a fixture of American life.
+During the Civil War, Abraham Lincoln introduced an early version of the income tax to help finance the war effort, but it was repealed in 1872.
+In 1894, a new income tax was introduced, but the following year, the Supreme Court deemed it unconstitutional because it was a direct tax not apportioned among the states based on population.

-Then, in 1909, President Taft proposed a constitutional amendment that would give the federal government the power to levy a direct income tax without spreading the tax burden across the states according to population.
-It took until 1913, but the 16th Amendment was ratified and the first Form 1040 was born.
+In 1909, President Taft proposed a constitutional amendment to grant the federal government authority to levy a direct income tax without distributing the burden among the states according to population.
+After several years of debate, the 16th Amendment was ratified in 1913, giving birth to the first Form 1040.

-The Revenue Act of 1918 created a progressive income tax rate structure with rates as high as 77%.
-Seriously.
-Since the federal income tax came into being it has been a source of political controversy – and groans from taxpayers.
+The Revenue Act of 1918 introduced a progressive income tax structure, with rates climbing as high as 77%.
+That’s right — 77%.
+Since its inception, the federal income tax has been a persistent source of political debate — and plenty of frustration for taxpayers.

 Taxable Income

 There’s taxable income and there’s non-taxable income.
-What is non-taxable income, you ask?
-Child support payments, life insurance proceeds received after the policyholder dies, cash rebates and welfare benefits are all examples of non-taxable income.
-Your Social Security income may or not be taxed, depending on whether you have other income on the side and where you live.
+Non-taxable income includes child support payments, life insurance proceeds received after the policyholder dies, cash rebates and welfare benefits.
+Your Social Security income may or may not be taxed, depending on whether you have other income on the side and where you live.
 It should be clear that your taxable income can be pretty different from your actual income, depending on your circumstances.
 Taxable income forms the basis for your taxes owed.

 Bottom Line